lyjacky11/lyjacky11/README.md

 ### Hi there! 👋
-My name is Jacky Ly.
-I am an inspiring co-op student studying Computer Science at Ryerson University.
+Hi there!
+My name is Jacky Ly and I'm currently a co-op student studying Computer Science at Ryerson University.
+I build and develop websites in HTML5/CSS3, JavaScript, React, and applications in Java, Python, C#, and more!
+I can learn new concepts quickly and complete technical tasks efficiently with minimal guidance.

 Check out my projects and [GitHub repositories](https://github.com/lyjacky11?tab=repositories)!